What is Cyclo Cross?

 Races have a relaxed, informal atmosphere and entries are usually accepted on the day.
 You do not have to have a licence, you can pay a on-the-day membership levy, but once you get into it it is worth visiting the British Cycling site to see if a licences is worth your while.
 A provisional licence only is enough to avoid paying a membership levy at events.
 There are categories for younger riders, usually with a reduced entry fee.
 The short lap length means that the better riders often lap some of the slower competitors, but that’s not the end of the race, you can still submerge yourself in the action, enjoy your own private battles and forget whether you are first or a hundred and first.

-Cheltenham & County riders compete every season in the Ridley Western League.
+Cheltenham & County riders compete every season in the Western League.
+Events for the summer and autumn/winter leagues can be found on the British Cycling cyclocross calendar.
 There are also nearby events in the South West or Midland leagues.